silx-kit/silx/doc/source/sample_code/index.rst

           - how to add your own icon as a PNG file

        See shiftPlotAction.py for a simpler example with more basic comments.
-   * - :download:`plotStats.py <../../../examples/plotStats.py>`
-     - .. image:: img/plotStats.png
-         :width: 150px
-     - This script is a simple example of how to add your own statistic to a :class:`~silx.gui.plot.statsWidget.StatsWidget` from customs :class:`~silx.gui.plot.stats.Stats` and display it.

-       On this example we will:

-          - show sum of values for each type
-          - compute curve integrals (only for 'curve').
-          - compute center of mass for all possible items

-       .. note:: for now the possible types manged by the Stats are ('curve', 'image', 'scatter' and 'histogram')
-   * - :download:`scatterview.py <../../../examples/scatterview.py>`
-     - .. image:: img/scatterview.png
-         :width: 150px
-     - Example to show the use of :class:`~silx.gui.plot.ScatterView.ScatterView` widget

 Add features to :class:`~silx.gui.plot.PlotWidget` ..................................................